2024 storming of the Kenyan Parliament: Incident

 Protesters, many of whom were youth, overwhelmed the police and entered the parliament building shortly after the finance bill was passed.
 Thousands broke through police barriers and stormed the compound.
 Part of the building was also set on fire, while several rooms were ransacked and cars parked outside were vandalised.
 The ceremonial mace used in legislative proceedings was stolen.
 MPs who were inside the building fled the scene through tunnels.
 Police also opened fire on the protesters.
 A major internet disruption was recorded by NetBlocks in Kenya "amidst a deadly crackdown by police".

 Other incidents

 The nearby office of the governor of Nairobi City County was also set on fire.
 Protesters tried to storm the State House in Nakuru.
 Protests also occurred in Mombasa, Eldoret, Kisumu and Nyeri.
 In Embu, the offices of the ruling United Democratic Alliance were set on fire.
 Looting was reported in Nairobi, while several buildings in Eldoret were also set on fire.

 Casualties

 According to the Kenya National Commission on Human Rights, 19 people died during demonstrations in Nairobi with over 160 people being treated for injuries.
 Amnesty International reported that over 200 people were injured.
-Activist Auma Obama was injured by tear gas while protesting at the Parliament Building.
+Activists, Martin Kimunya and Auma Obama was injured by tear gas while protesting at the Parliament Building.